-- 23 oz collection bucket
+- 23 oz Collection Bucket

 I’ll warn you that it does have the highest price tag of any other product on the page but there’s a good reason for it.

-If you live in an extremely humid area and want something that works fast, and for long periods of time without having to mess with it, this is the dehumidifier I’d recommend.
+If you live in an extremely humid area and want something that works fast, and for long periods of time without having to mess with it, this is the best dehumidifier unit I’d recommend.

-- Tank for room up to 323 Sq.ft
+- Tank for Room Up to 323 Sq.ft

-- Easy to use LED light display
+- Easy to use LED Light Display

-Features to Look for in the Best Cheap Dehumidifier
+Features to Look for in Affordable Dehumidifiers

-Dehumidifiers are designed to do one thing, and that’s to suck moisture out of the air.
+pints of moisture out of the air.
 But where does all of that water vapor go?
-Into a water tank.
+It goes into a water tank.

 The total water capacity determines how much moisture can be collected before you have to empty the tank.

-If you’re going to be around your dehumidifier a lot, you may not mind a smaller tank because you’ll be able to check on it regularly.
+If you’re going to be around your dehumidifier unit a lot, you may not mind a smaller tank because you’ll be able to check on it regularly.
 But if you tend to get busy as I do, a larger tank is well worth the investment because you won’t have to keep an eye on it as much.

-Smaller units can remove between 16 to 100 ounces of water from the air before they have to be dumped out.
+A smaller unit can remove between 16 to 100 ounces of water from the air before they have to be dumped out.
 Depending on the size of the tank you get, and how humid the room is, it could mean the difference between emptying it every 2 days versus every 5 days, or more.

 Daily Moisture Extraction

+Aside from just looking out for easy to use and Energy Star stickers dehumidifiers, it is best to educate yourself on the Daily Moisture Extraction.
 Another good thing to know about your new dehumidifier is how much moisture it can pull from the air on a daily basis.